Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

  This also doesn't require running `git init` on the two directories either, so it's immediately usable out of the box.

+# find the directory path of all .git/ directories (i.e. git repos) in this directory

+->% find . -type d -name "\.git" | xargs realpath

 # END